-Schools are rewarded for showing progress in boosting ELA scores, math scores, and graduation rates for select target groups in the school as compared to their complementary statewide comparison groups.
-The target groups are formed at the school or district level and are compared to comparison groups statewide.
+Schools are rewarded for showing progress in boosting ELA and mathematics scores, and graduation rates for select target groups in the school or district as compared to their complementary statewide comparison groups.
 This is designed to measure how well the performance of a subgroup at a particular school or district is doing relative to a broader comparison group of students across the state.

 The Closing Gaps Priority Area is based on student subgroups, not the "all students" group.
-The target groups in this priority area are those that have historically lagged behind their peers in terms of achievement and graduation: racial/ethnic minorities, Students with Disabilities (SwD), Limited English Proficient (LEP), and Economically Disadvantaged (ECD) students.
+The target groups in this priority area are historically marginalized populations, for whom we see achievement and graduation gaps: racial/ethnic minorities, students with disabilities (SwD), English learners, and economically disadvantaged (ECD) students.
 This table lists these groups alongside of their statewide comparison group:

 School Target Group Statewide Comparison Group

 American Indian or Alaskan Native

 Asian

 Black or African American

 Hispanic/Latino White

 Native Hawaiian or other Pacific

 Islander

 Two or More Races

 Students with Disabilities Students without disabilities

-Limited English Proficient English proficient
+English Learners English proficient

-Economically Disadvantaged Not economically
+Economically Disadvantaged Not economically disadvantaged

-Economically Disadvantaged disadvantaged